UML student, Jordan Knight, Janson Borowko and Clark Lacossade by Phil Vassar's piano during sound check before the concert.

 A group of students designing for a 3D printer in the UMass Lowell Fabrication Lab.

-Cutting-edge Research & Creative Activity
+Cutting-edge Research and Creative Activity

 Our faculty includes nationally and internationally recognized researchers, scholars and creative artists engaged in developing new knowledge and contributing to the cultural fabric of our world.
 Our college’s research and cultural centers serve as hubs for scholarship and creative activity, and provide ample opportunities for student engagement.